Do You Qualify for a Lower Health Insurance Premium?

 An advance premium tax credit is a special tax credit that you can take to help lower the cost of your monthly health insurance premiums.
 When you sign up for health insurance coverage in the Health Insurance Marketplace, you provide an estimate for how much income you expect to bring in for that year.
 Based on that amount, you may qualify for a premium tax credit.
 Instead of receiving that tax credit on your federal tax return, you can use any amount of the credit in advance to lower your monthly health insurance premium.

-If you make more money than you’d estimated when applying for health insurance coverage and you take a bigger tax credit than you qualify for, then you may have to pay some of that tax credit back, and if you make over 400% of the Federal Poverty Level, you’ll pay the entire subsidy back.
+If you make more money than you estimated when applying for health insurance coverage and you take a bigger tax credit than you qualify for, then you may have to pay some of that tax credit back.
+If you make over 400% of the Federal Poverty Level, you’ll pay the entire subsidy back.
 On the other hand, if your income is lower than you’d projected and you took a smaller credit than you’re entitled to, you’ll get the difference in tax credit back when you file your taxes.

 How Premium Tax Credits Can Save You Money